-Both single and joint life coverage are available for each plan.
-Single life coverage will cover just you, just your partner, or a separate policy for your partner and you that offers two potential payouts.
-Joint life coverage covers both your partner and you and offers one potential payout.
+Both single and joint life coverage is available for each plan.
+Individual life coverage will cover just you, just your partner, or a separate policy for your partner and you that offers two potential payouts.
+Joint life coverage includes both your partner and you and offers one potential payout.

 Other coverage may be added to create the right level and type of insurance for your needs.